fiskaltrust/release-notes/middleware/middleware-1.3.28.md

 ## Feature: Add disable battery optimization prompt in Android Launcher

-When starting the Middleware with battery optimization enabled a propmt is shown asking the user for permission to disable battery optimization.
+When starting the Middleware with battery optimization enabled a prompt is shown asking the user for permission to disable battery optimization.

 ## Bug Fix: Close button in notification in Android Launcher